Håkan Carlqvist: Later career and death

 Carlqvist continued to race for Yamaha until end of 1986 when he began to compete as a privateer riding a Kawasaki KX500.
 One of the most memorable moments in his motocross racing career occurred at the 1988 500cc Belgian Grand Prix held at Namur.
-The Belgian Grand Prix was held at a storied racetrack in the forests surrounding the picturesque hilltop Citadel of Namur.
-First held in 1947, the Namur circuit was known as the Monaco of the motocross grand prix circuit in reference to the prestigious Formula One race.
+The setting of the Belgian Grand Prix was a rugged, narrow track in the forests surrounding the picturesque hilltop Citadel of Namur.
+First held in 1947, the Namur Grand Prix was revered by motocross enthusiasts in the same manner that auto racing enthusiasts considered the Monaco Grand Prix to be the crown jewel of the Formula One season.
 Carlqvist had won the first heat race and was leading the second heat race by over thirty seconds when, he stopped trackside where his brother was holding out a can of beer.
 Carlqvist proceeded to drink the beer as the spectators cheered his display of bravado.
 He then proceeded to win the race to claim the 21st and final Grand Prix of his career.
 He retired from competition at the age of 34 at the conclusion of the 1988 season.

 In 1983, alongside his motocross racing he began competing in three-wheeled ATV racing.
 He was first with Yamaha but in 1986 he rode for Honda and he won the Swedish three wheeled national championship.
 He had plans to come to the United States in 1987 to race for Honda and several Honda ATCs were built specially for him.
 However, under political pressures ATCs and three wheelers were banned in the United States following many reported injuries and pressure from consumer groups.
 He never made it to America to race for Honda.

 Carlqvist died on 6 July 2017 at the age of 63 from the effects of a brain hemorrhage he suffered the previous day.

 Career overview

 Carlqvist won 37 individual heat races and 21 Grand Prix victories during his world championship racing career.
-He won two Motocross World Championships (250cc-1979, 500cc-1983) and was a five-time 500cc Swedish Motocross National Champion (250cc-1979, 500cc-1980-1983).
-He was a member of eight Swedish Motocross des Nations teams (1977-1981, 1984, 1985, 1988) and six Trophée des Nations teams (1977-1981, 1984).
+He won two Motocross World Championships (250cc-1979, 500cc-1983) and five 500cc Swedish Motocross Championships (250cc-1979, 500cc-1980-1983).
+He was a member of eight Swedish Motocross des Nations teams (1977–1981, 1984, 1985, 1988) and six Trophée des Nations teams (1977–1981, 1984).
 Carlqvist was the top individual points scorer at the 1978 and 1979 Trophée des Nations events and the 1981 Motocross des Nations event.
 Carlqvist was the second competitor to win both the 500cc and 250cc Motocross World Championships after Heikki Mikkola (500cc-1974, 250cc-1976).

 Kenth Öhlin, the founder of Öhlins, a leading manufacturer of performance suspension systems for the automotive, motorcycle and mountain bike industries, credits Carlqvist's contributions in helping his young company succeed in its formative years.
 They first collaborated while Carlqvist was riding for the Husqvarna factory racing team.
 Carlqvist's valuable feedback from test riding motorcycles equipped with Öhlins suspension systems, helped to further the development of their products.
 Their collaboration continued when Carlqvist moved to the Yamaha team.